desiFish/RPiFan/README.md

 - `TEMP_MEDIUM`: Temperature threshold for half speed (default: 45°C)
 - `TEMP_OFF`: Temperature threshold to turn off fan (default: 42°C)
 - `PWM_FREQ`: PWM frequency in Hz (default: 25Hz)

+## 🙏 Attribution
+If you find this project useful and use it in your work, we kindly request that you include a reference back to this project.
+Whether you're:
+- Writing a blog post
+- Creating a video tutorial
+- Publishing an article
+- Building upon this work
+- Sharing on social media

+Please add a link to this repository.
+Your attribution, however small, helps our project grow and reach more makers in the community.

 ## 📝 License